mamacneil/Bayesian_lifestyle/README.md

     - Posterior predictive checks
     - Using the model

-4. **Modern Markov chain Monte Carlo (Optional)** 1:00pm - 4:00pm
+4. **Your data** 1:00pm - 4:00pm
-    - Probability density functions, inverse CDF sampling
-    - Rejection sampling
-    - MCMC basics
-    - Metropolis-Hastings samplers
-    - Gibbs samplers
-    - Hamiltonian Monte Carlo
+    - Questions relating to your own data
-    - Introduction to diagnostics
+    - How to get started with your unique problem
+    - Resources